New Ways of Looking at old Things

 The Overlook

 The quartet formed in 2020 from a simple need to make and share music with others during the pandemic shutdown.
-The longtime friends, some of New York’s most accomplished string players, gathered to play outdoors in parks and on street corners in Upper Manhattan.
-Their community stopped to listen.
-Through these casual outdoor performances, they built a following in person and on social media, connected with local businesses, composers and residential enclaves - eventually partnering with neighborhood cultural centers for their first official performances.
+The longtime friends, some of New York’s most accomplished string players, gathered to play outdoors in parks and on street corners in Upper Manhattan and their community stopped to listen.
+Through these casual outdoor performances, they built a following in person and online, connected with local businesses, composers and residential enclaves - eventually partnering with neighborhood cultural centers for their first official performances.
 They witnessed firsthand the power of music to unite and inspire.

 The quartet formed in 2020 from a simple need to make and share music with others during the pandemic shutdown.
-The longtime friends, some of New York’s most accomplished string players, gathered to play outdoors in parks and on street corners in Upper Manhattan.
-Their community stopped to listen.
-Through these casual outdoor performances, they built a following in person and on social media, connected with local businesses, composers and residential enclaves - eventually partnering with neighborhood cultural centers for their first official performances.
+The longtime friends, some of New York’s most accomplished string players, gathered to play outdoors in parks and on street corners in Upper Manhattan and their community stopped to listen.
+Through these casual outdoor performances, they built a following in person and online, connected with local businesses, composers and residential enclaves - eventually partnering with neighborhood cultural centers for their first official performances.
 They witnessed firsthand the power of music to unite and inspire.

 This is a production of